onox/orka/docs/plugins/terrain.md

 ### Configuration

-To adaptively tesselate terrain, some parameters are needed which specify how much the terrain should be tesselated:
+To adaptively tessellate terrain, some parameters are needed which specify how much the terrain should be tessellated:

 ```ada
 Terrain_Parameters : Subdivision_Parameters :=